2007–08 Pakistan Premier League: Format

 The winners will represent Pakistan at the 2008 AFC President's Cup.
-The bottom two teams will be relegated to the Pakistan Football Federation League and two teams (winners and runners-up) from Pakistan Football Federation League will be promoted for the 2008-09 edition..
+The bottom two teams will be relegated to the Pakistan Football Federation League and two teams (winners and runners-up) from Pakistan Football Federation League will be promoted for the 2008-09 edition.

 The matches will be held at 13:00 PST and 15:00 PST respectively on home and away basis.

 This season the winning prize will be Rs.
 500,000, the runners-up team will receive Rs 300,000 while the third position holder will receive Rs 100,000.
 All matches are likely to be supervised by neutral referees.

 Venues

-The 2007–08 Pakistan Premier League was staged across designated hubs rather than strict home stadia: Karachi (Peoples Sports Complex, Korangi Baloch Stadium, KPT Stadium, CDGK Stadium), Lahore (Railway Stadium, Punjab University Old Campus), Rawalpindi (Army Stadium, KRL Stadium), Islamabad (Naval Sports Complex, Jinnah Stadium), and Chaman (Government High School).
+The 2007–08 Pakistan Premier League was staged across designated hubs rather than strict home stadia: Karachi (Peoples Sports Complex, Korangi Baloch Stadium, KPT Stadium, CDGK Stadium), Lahore (Railway Stadium, Punjab University Old Campus), Rawalpindi (Army Stadium, KRL Football Stadium), Islamabad (Naval Sports Complex, Jinnah Stadium), and Chaman (Government High School).
 Peshawar, which was also under consideration to host few matches, has been left out of the venues’ list due to financial constraints.